UPSC Exam > UPSC Notes > Indian Polity for UPSC CSE > Revision Notes: Salient Features of the Indian Constitution

 View Solution

-The Indian Constitution, though written, is sufficiently flexible, however, a few provisions of the Constitution require the consent of half of the state legislatures.
-The rest of the provisions can be amended by a special majority of parliament as under Article 368.
+The Indian Constitution, though written, is sufficiently flexible.
+However, a few provisions of the Constitution, especially those affecting the federal structure, require the consent of half of the state legislatures.
+The rest of the provisions can be amended by a special majority of Parliament as prescribed under Article 368.

-Fundamental Rights: Inspired by the principles of Natural Law and the need to enable the fullest development of the human personality, as well as to protect human dignity and worth, our Constitution makers were prompted to import a complete code of human rights in the Constitution, which have been elaborately detailed in Part III of the Constitution (Articles 12-32).
+Inspired by the principles of Natural Law, the need to enable the fullest development of the human personality, and the protection of human dignity and worth, our Constitution makers incorporated a complete code of human rights in Part III of the Constitution (Articles 12-35).

-The State cannot make a law which takes away or abridges any of the rights of the citizens guaranteed in Part III of the Constitution.
-If it passes such a law, it may be declared unconstitutional by the courts.
-Moreover, the Supreme Court can issue writs in the nature of Habeas Corpus, Mandamus, Prohibition, Certiorari and Quo Warranto whenever these rights are violated.
+The State cannot make a law that takes away or abridges any of the rights guaranteed in Part III of the Constitution, except under reasonable restrictions provided within the Constitution.
+If such a law is passed, it can be declared unconstitutional by the courts.
+The Supreme Court is empowered to issue writs such as Habeas Corpus, Mandamus, Prohibition, Certiorari, and Quo Warranto when these rights are violated.

-However, the Fundamental Rights are not absolute rights.
-They are subject to certain ‘reasonable restrictions’.
-Thus, the guarantee of individual rights in the Constitution has been very carefully balanced with the need for the protection of social and national interests.
+However, the Fundamental Rights are not absolute.
+They are subject to reasonable restrictions to balance individual rights with the protection of social and national interests

 Question for Revision Notes: Salient Features of the Indian Constitution